What 49 CFR Part 40 Is

 Collection

-Collector performs the procedure per Subparts D/E (urine) or §40.35 (oral fluid).
+Collector performs the procedure per Subparts D/E — for urine and for oral fluid alike (principally §§40.47–40.51 and §§40.72–40.74). §40.35 is the oral fluid collector qualification section, not the collection workflow.
 Specimen sealed, donor initials seals, CCF completed.

 Shipping